theleoborges/imminent/README.md

 ## Brain dump

-The library contains 2 basic data types with distinct: Promises and Futures.
+The library contains 2 basic data types with distinct semantics: Promises and Futures.

 ### Promises